grannycart/by-sound-alone/content/preview.md

 **...The captain of a cargo submarine and her small crew...**

-_"That's right.
+_"Cassandra, I'm glad you made it.
+This is Hemi Howell, Deck Boss, First Mate, Navigator, Crew Trainer, and whatever the fuck else needs to be done.
+Basically he's the one who does all the actual work.
 I'm Captain Percy.
 She's my boat --- the Prospect."_

-...

-_"Cassandra, I'm glad you made it.
-This is Hemi Howell, Deck Boss, First Mate, Navigator, Crew Trainer, and whatever the fuck else needs to be done.
-Basically he's the one who does all the actual work."_

-...

-_The man took the cigarette between his fingers and brought it to his lips to suck long and hard.
-"Ah fuck, thanks.
-I ran out a couple of days ago.
-I go by Shakes."
+_And I go by Shakes."
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."_

 **...is just trying to do their job and get their goods delivered...**